New GPIF investment manager drawn to cheap Japan mid-caps

 Sugiura declined to name any of the roughly 40 shares his firm owns or specify where it might put its slice of Japanese pension money.

-But regulatory filings show Eastspring, with 11 trillion yen of assets under management, owns just over 5 percent of home-improvement store operator Komeri Co (8218.T) and apparel maker Onward Holdings Co (8016.T).
+But regulatory filings show Eastspring, with 11 trillion yen of assets under management, owns just over 5 percent of home-improvement store operator Komeri Co and apparel maker Onward Holdings Co.

 BEHAVIOUR PATTERNS